aufdenpunkt/django-statify/README.md

 #### 3.3.2.
 Run deployment ####

 There are two ways to deploy an release.
-First you have to click at the release overview on "deploy this release".
+First you have to click at the release overview on "Deploy this release".
 Afterwards you have to select an deployment host and click on "Run deployment".

 Alternative you can navigate to the detail view of an release and do the same